 What can you play with triads?

 You can read and play A LOT of pop music lead sheets on the piano once you know your basic major and minor triads.
-Here are some places for you to start looking for a lead sheet you can try:
+Here are some places for you to start looking for lead sheets:

 Free folk and children’s song lead sheets from pianosongdownload.com.